 You can prevent many oral health problems.
 First, see your dentist for regular checkups.

-medicine with you to your dental appointment to take after your treatment.
+your diabetes medicine with you to your dental appointment to take after your treatment.

 Here are other tips for a healthy mouth: